7bitcoder/7bitConf/README.md

 ```

 In this case, keySplitters is cleared to prevent extracting nested keys, the additional setting prefix is added '//',
-and default type is changed to custom type "myType", and with throwOnUnknownType set to false instead of throwing an
+and the default type is changed to custom type "myType", and with throwOnUnknownType set to false instead of throwing an
 exception when type is not recognized, default will be used.
-CommandLineParserBuilder is being used to create custom
+CommandLineParserBuilder is being used to create a custom
-comand line parser with new config and custom valueDeserializer for type "myType", useDefaultValueDeserializers is used
+command line parser with new config and custom valueDeserializer for type "myType", useDefaultValueDeserializers is used
 to add predefined value deserializers (string, int, json ...).

 ## Build Library

 The library can be built locally using [Cmake](https://cmake.org/), library
-uses [Taocpp JSON](https://github.com/taocpp/json) if library is not found it will be downloaded using cmake fetch api
+uses [Taocpp JSON](https://github.com/taocpp/json) if the library is not found it will be downloaded using Cmake fetch
+api

 Create a build directory and navigate to it: